sagarmamidala24/MCQ-with-Password/README.md

 Conditional execution is managed using if-elif-else statements to check the password and validate the answers provided by the user.

-The flow of the program ensures that only users with the correct password can attempt the exam, and they must answer both questions correctly to pass.
+The flow of the program ensures that only users with the correct password can attempt the exam, and they must answer both questions correctly to pass..